Manfred Mann: 1963–1966: Paul Jones era

-The group had managed an initial jazz/rhythm-and-blues fusion, and then had taken chart music in their stride—but could not hope to cope with Paul Jones' projected solo career as singer and actor, and with Mike Vickers' orchestral and instrumental ambitions.
+The group had managed an initial jazz/rhythm-and-blues fusion, and then had taken chart music in their stride—but could not hope to cope with Paul Jones' projected solo career as a singer and actor, and with Mike Vickers' orchestral and instrumental ambitions.
 Jones intended to go solo once a replacement could be found, but stayed with the band for another year, during which Vickers left.
 McGuinness moved to guitar, his original instrument, contributing the distinctive National Steel Guitar to "If You Gotta Go, Go Now" and "Pretty Flamingo", and was replaced on bass by Jack Bruce, who had been playing for the Graham Bond Organisation for some time before a recent brief stint with John Mayall's Bluesbreakers.
+At the same time Bruce joined, the group expanded to a seven-piece with the addition of brass players Lyn Dobson and Henry Lowther.
+This line-up recorded the single "Pretty Flamingo" and the EPs Machines and Instrumental Asylum, the latter beginning the group's experiments with instrumental versions of chart songs.

-In his brief tenure before leaving to form Cream, Bruce played on "Pretty Flamingo" and on the EP Instrumental Asylum (for which he and wind instrumentalists Henry Lowther and Lyn Dobson were included in the sleeve photo of the group), which began the group's experiments with instrumental versions of chart songs.
-Bruce was replaced by Klaus Voormann.
-The band changed record companies just afterward, although EMI quickly released an EP of earlier unissued 1963–66 era songs titled As Was (a play on the title of their then new 1966 album, As Is), a hits compilation titled Mann Made Hits (1966), an instrumental compilation that included one unissued track titled Soul of Mann (1967), and, most controversially, used session players to complete the unfinished track "You Gave Me Somebody To Love" (c/w 'Poison Ivy"—both sung by Paul Jones) which made No. 36 in the UK singles chart, upsetting the group—hence McGuinness's wry comment "Manfreds disown new single" on the sleeve of their next studio album for their new record label.
+In June 1966, Jones, Bruce, Dobson and Lowther all left the band.
+At the same time, the band switched labels from EMI to Fontana Records. where they were produced by Shel Talmy.
+EMI quickly released an EP of earlier unissued 1963–66 era songs titled As Was (a play on the title of their then new 1966 album, As Is), a hits compilation titled Mann Made Hits (1966), an instrumental compilation that included one unissued track titled Soul of Mann (1967), and, most controversially, used session players to complete the unfinished track "You Gave Me Somebody To Love" (c/w 'Poison Ivy"—both sung by Paul Jones) which made No. 36 in the UK singles chart, upsetting the group—hence McGuinness's wry comment "Manfreds disown new single" on the sleeve of their next studio album for their new record label.
+Jones began a solo music and acting career, Bruce co-formed Cream, and Dobson and Lowther continued on the British jazz scene, with the former joining Soft Machine for a short time in late 1969/early 1970.